jy03189211/gameshop/README.md

 Our development process is divided into a period of 8 weeks.
 The schedule for those 8 weeks, which starts after Christmas, is as follows:

 - Weeks 1-2:
-    - Finalize schemas, layout sketches and other initial design.
+    - Finalize schemas, layout sketches and other initial design
-    - Divide work.
+    - Set up our Django app
+    - Create a skeleton site with placeholders for views
+    - Build basic models and create sample data
-    - Set and test Heroku environment(?)
+    - Deploy and test Heroku environment
+    - Divide work

 - Weeks 3-4:
+    - Continue with our own parts and set a meeting to check our progress

 - Weeks 5-6: